GregWoods/gregwoods.github.io/_posts/2012-02-23-the-future-of-your-desktop-computer.md

 I believe the only company with the guts to pull of this kind of computing revolution is Apple.
 A future iMac could be more iDesk.
 A large piece of furniture with the styling of an object d'art and a heart of silicon.
 The whole experience will have to be carefully designed - exactly what Apple is so good at.

-As long as they haven't tried to patent the design of a drafting table (which wouldn't surprise me), others will follow - cautiously at first, and then we'll see generic &#8216;desks' able to run Windows or Linux.
+As long as they haven't tried to patent the design of a drafting table (which wouldn't surprise me), others will follow - cautiously at first, and then we'll see generic 'desks' able to run Windows or Linux.
 Different shapes and sizes will appear.
 Geeky ones with hidden LED arrays, flat pack IKEA inspired styles, retro and vintage designs.
 These will need to be upgradable - and we may unfortunately see a return to proprietary upgrades to keep revenue flowing.

 It will be interesting to see how this pans out.
 But I suspect it will be a longer time frame than the change from text-based operating systems to windowed.
 The PC may disappear from a great many homes, but in our places of work, including our home offices, the next few years are going to see a revolution in the design of the desktop PC - and it's long overdue.